Which courses should I enrol for?

 To add a course, you can apply using the Application for

-of the semester (week 1).
+Adding of Course(s) form.
 The last day to add course(s) is:

 - one week before the commencement of the semester for new